 But whether you’re using Delta SkyMiles or paying cash, it isn’t cheap.
 Most days, expect to fork over nearly 300,000 SkyMiles or $9,000 or more.
 There’s a better way.

 We’ll show you how you can fly in style by using a fraction of those miles and just $5.60 in government taxes and fees.
-And thanks to a bonus when you transfer American Express Membership Rewards or Citi ThankYou points to a certain airline, it’s currently cheaper than ever.

 Use Virgin Atlantic Flying Club Instead